 A booter is when you step into a puddle or snow bank deep enough that the water flows into your boot (or shoe).
 Canadians are well-versed in this term (often found in western parts of the country), which is especially used during a heavy snowfall or a slow spring melt.
 The cold water creeping into your boots from the top and submerging your socks is an uncomfortable memory that can haunt a person for years.

 Usage: “Hey watch out for that giant puddle, I just got a booter!”

-May two-four is Canadian slang for Victoria Day, the Monday of a long weekend honoring Queen Victoria’s birthday on May 24.
+May two-four is slang in some parts of Canada for Victoria Day, the Monday of a long weekend honoring Queen Victoria’s birthday on May 24.
 The use of May two-four rather than saying the twenty-fourth is an inside joke referring to what Canadians call a flat, or 24 bottles of beer.
 The May long weekend signals the first signs of summer, which Canadians get very excited about.
 They often head to a cottage or cabin armed with a two-four of beer, as well as an arsenal of mosquito spray and mouse traps.

 Similar to a two-four, Canadians have their own way to describe certain sizes of hard alcohol.
 A mickey refers to a 375ml (Canada uses metric, remember) bottle of alcohol, such as rum, vodka, or Canadian rye whiskey.
 Despite the name, a Texas mickey is 100 percent Canadian.
 It’s an oversized 3-liter bottle of alcohol commonly found at university house parties (similar to college frat parties in the U.S.) and comes with a pump you attach at the top.
 Once finished, the Texas mickey bottle is often put on display, so all your house-mates can admire the cause of your liver damage.

 A version of this story ran in 2016; it has been updated for 2022.